 Imagen on Vertex AI lets you edit Imagen-generated or existing images.
-You can specify part of the image to modify in addition to a text description of the updates (mask-base editing), or you can use a text prompt to update the entire image (mask-free editing).
+You can specify part of the image to modify in addition to a text description of the updates (mask-base editing).

 Types of available editing tools

-Mask-based editing - Lets you specify a targeted area to apply edits to.
+Imagen supports mask-based editing.
+Mask-based editing lets you specify a targeted area to apply edits to.
 This method of editing is good for edits that apply to only parts of an image.
 Mask-based editing is useful for the following types of image edits:

 Locations